rutgers-oarc/rawtraining/README.md

 # rawtraining
-This is a private repository to dump any training material that is not fit for public eyes.
+This is a repository to dump any training material that is not fit for public eyes.
+Unfortunately, we don't have an option of making it private.